Help to buy

-The Scottish Government will help buyers to purchase the property by taking an equity stake of between 10% and 20% of the value of the property.
+The Scottish Government will help buyers to purchase the property by taking an equity stake up to a maximum of 15% of the value of the property.

 Here is a quick summary of the important bits for the Scottish scheme:

-- Available in Scotland for affiliated new builds up to the purchase price of £250,000.
+- Available in Scotland for affiliated new builds up to a maximum purchase price of £200,000.

 - Available to both first-time buyers and existing home owners.

-- Buyers need a minimum deposit of around 5%.
+- Buyers need a minimum deposit of 5%.